Hey, friend.

 Light spurs cell growth.
 Blood flow up.
 Healing accelerates.

-Lasers in Medical Science: Faster closure, less scarring.
+Lasers in Medical Science: Faster closure and less scarring.

 Hair growth.
 Pattern baldness?
 Follicles wake up.